jextrevor/spaceserver/README.md

 # Space Server
-My Space Simulation Server, created in HTML, CSS, Javascript, and PHP: using SocketIO and Bootstrap.
+My Space Simulation Server, created in HTML5, CSS3, Javascript, and Python: using SocketIO, PeerJS, Markdown, JQuery, and Bootstrap.